Atlanta

 Last Updated: August 2023

 Georgia Power, an investor-owned utility (IOU), is the primary electric utility for the City of Atlanta.
 The primary natural gas supplier for Atlanta is Atlanta Gas Light, which is a subsidiary of Southern Company Gas, an IOU.
-The City of Atlanta is an active promoter of Georgia Power’s electric and Atlanta Gas Light’s gas efficiency programs.
-The State of Georgia requires electric utilities to file Integrated Resource Plans (IRP) to the Georgia Public Service Commission every three years.
-These plans may include Demand Side Management programs.
-Natural gas utilities are not required to file IRPs.
 To learn more about the state requirements for electric and gas efficiency, please visit the Georgia page of the State Database.

 The Atlanta Watershed Management Division is the municipal utility that provides the City of Atlanta with drinking water services, wastewater treatment, and stormwater management.